rauljordan/personal-site/blog/2022-09-25-blog-series-functional-programming-for-blockchain.md

 - Writing real programs in a functional language
 - Why functional programming is not taking over the world yet

 Stay tuned, as each post will be packed with content.
-I hope this peaks your interest as much as it has been a joy for me to bring these ideas to developers that are not yet familiar with them.
+I hope this piques your interest as much as it has been a joy for me to bring these ideas to developers that are not yet familiar with them.